HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 > **IMPORTANT**
 >
 > **Docker copy method, allows saved recipe cache to be on any file system**
-> **You can provide DTYPE in server command for good practice.
-It addition is left for youserlf.
-You can refer from above as how to add DTYPE**
+> **Usefr can provide DTYPE in server command for good practice.
+It is left as user discretion**
 >

 1) For each model length, the recipe cache needs to be generated separately.
 To generate recpie for a a MAX_MODEL_LEN of 2k(small context), use this command: